genome/ptero-apis/auth.md

 - HTTP 400 (Bad Request)
     - possible causes:
-        - `access_token` is not associated with the requesting client
         - token is expired
         - no such token
         - invalid request body